Centralized ventilation system

 The indoor air is constantly monitored based on various factors, including humidity.
 The ventilation system effectively extracts humid air and prevents damp issues around the home.

-There are two options for your centralised ventilation system: an exhaust ventilation system or a balanced ventilation system.
+There are two options for your centralized ventilation system: an exhaust ventilation system or a balanced ventilation system.
 Which one is most suitable for you depends on your project.

 - For (complete) renovation or newbuild projects